-Using recognizable tactics, the wood burning industry works to mislead the public and impede health-protective regulations.
+The wood burning industry works to mislead the public and impede health-protective regulations.
+Some of the recognizable tactics they use are outlined here.

 Manufacturing doubt

-The process of manipulating and misrepresenting facts in order to benefit an industry or industry organization is known as “manufacturing doubt.”
+The process of manipulating and misrepresenting facts to benefit an industry or industry organization is known as “manufacturing doubt.”

 The tobacco and fossil fuels industries are well known for manufacturing doubt about their products, but others use similar tactics too, including the wood burning industry.